Celebrating 50 Years as a National Park!

 What to Know Before You Go

-The C&O Canal National Historic Park is open all year long during daylight hours and closes at dark.
-If you are driving to the canal and looking to park on-site, the entrance fee is $15 per vehicle.
-If you’re planning to bike or park off-site then walk, the entrance fee is $7.
-All money goes to park related projects and conserving the C&O Canal National Historical Park.
+The C&O Canal Park is open all year during daylight hours and closes at dark.
+For those driving to the canal and looking to park on-site, the entrance fee is $20 per vehicle and $15.00 per motorcycle.
+For those biking or parking off-site and then walking to the park, the entrance fee is $10.
+An annual pass if also available for $35.00.
+All money goes to park-related projects and conserving the C&O Canal Park.
 Don’t forget to bring your furry friend—dogs are also allowed at the park.

 Before exploring all 184.5 miles of the C&O Canal National Historical Park, download their explorer mobile app for more than 600 points of interest mapped for you in a searchable format that allows you to find nearby hiking trails, campgrounds, historical sites, trailheads, parking, and more.